 That’s why I’m always extra excited and impressed when a film comes out that’s technically geared toward kids … but that I end up truly enjoying as well.
 Here are 8 that everyone in your household is sure to love.

 Teen Titans Go!
 To The Movies – If you’ve ever watched Teen Titans Go! on Cartoon Network, you already know about the fast-paced pop-culture-tinged brilliance that is this series, which imagines lesser-known superheroes like Robin as typical teenagers.
 My six-year-old son got REALLY into it, and then my three-year-old daughter became a fan as well, and so we ended up going as the Teen Titans characters for Halloween last year.
 Since the show has such a special place in my heart, I was seriously scared that the movie version would ruin it.
 But it actually exceeded my wildest expectations and is one of my favorite films of the year so far.
 I’ve seen it multiple times and HIGHLY recommend it, especially if you’re a superhero-movie fan in general.
 There are so many hilarious inside jokes, on top of a great soundtrack (which plays in our house at least weekly) and one of the most brutally funny time-travel sequences in existence.
-Check out a 10 minute extended preview at the end of this piece to see what I mean!

 The Lego Movie and The Lego Batman Movie – As a film critic, I obviously see a lot of movies, and so the experience of watching any specific one can often fade as the years pass.
 But that’s not the case with The Lego Movie.
 When its end credits started rolling, I still clearly remember all of the critics in the theater looking at each other like, “Um… did that just happen?
 Was that just GREAT or are we crazy?”
 Needless to say, we weren’t the only ones who loved it, and it went on to make a bazillion dollars.
 It also spawned a worthy sequel with The Lego Batman Movie.
 And good news: we only have a few more months to wait for The Lego Movie 2: The Second Part.
 It hits theaters in February!